igorski/bitmappery/README.md

 # TODO / Roadmap

+* Unit test for documentLoad() and documentSave()
-* Layer view in options-panel: allow naming, repositioning, set as mask
+* Layer view in options-panel: allow naming, repositioning, toggle visibility, set as mask
-* Drawable layer bitmap content must be added to layer.bitmap (and thus be recalled when switching documents)
+* Drawable layer bitmap content (canvas) must be added to layer.bitmap (and thus be recalled when switching documents)
+* Canvas util : store transparency of images
+* Restored base64 images should be treated as binary once more (see layer-factory)
 * Add brush options > size, transparency
 * scale logic should move from zoomable-canvas into zCanvas (as handleInteraction needs to transform offsets by zoom ratio, see DrawableLayer!)
 * adjust scaling (on widescreen images scale in the width, rather than go for full height and zoomed out mode)